Upgrade Plan

 Choosing the Right Fit

-Use priorities to guide your choice rather than feature checklists:
+Use priorities to guide the choice rather than feature checklists:

 | Priority | What to consider | Typical tier |